stephenh/tessell/docs/gettingstarted.md

 1. Create a `FooPresenterTest.java`

-2. In a static initializer, setup gwt-mpv's stub views (so nothing tries to touch a DOM):
+2. In a static initializer, setup Tessell's stub views (so nothing tries to touch a DOM):

        static {
          StubWidgetsProvider.install();